World War II U.S. Military Sex Education: Laws

-In 1940, the military, the Public Health Service, and the American Social Hygiene Association, a private organization, agreed to cooperate in creating a plan "to defend the armed and industrial forces from venereal disease."
+In 1940, the military, the Public Health Service, and the American Social Hygiene Association, a private organization, agreed to cooperate in creating a plan "to defend the armed and industrial forces from venereal disease".
 The May Act, which was passed in 1941, enables the Justice department to override local authorities and directly police areas that presented a threat to the safety of either military or industrial workers.
 The Lanham Act, which was also passed in 1941, specifically provided the funds for hospitals where carriers of venereal disease could be quarantined until they had been cured.
 The Comstock laws effectively made any form of contraception illegal in the United States, punishable as a misdemeanor with a six-month minimum prison sentence.
 Titled the Eight – Point Agreement, this plan called for an expansion of the service's existing campaign to control venereal diseases.
 This gave the Army, Navy, Public Health Service, and ASHA developed and implemented aggressive measures to track the spread of venereal disease, to encourage the infected to seek medical care, to provide treatment to those who were infected, to repress prostitution, and finally, to promote sex education to arrest the further spread of disease.

 Discrimination

 Homosexuals

-During World War II, because of an increase in authority of psychiatric and scientific logic, the military chose to exclude homosexuals from the military because homosexuality being a mental illness, and that homosexuals would hurt the productivity of the armed forces.
+During World War II, as a product of psychiatry's increasing authority, the military chose to exclude homosexuals because of them being regarded as having a mental illness and because they believed homosexuals would hurt the productivity of the armed forces.
 The military used a screening process through military psychiatrists in determining if an individual was homosexual or not.
-Some psychiatrists did not enforce their screening, which let homosexuals into the military.
-Others lied to psychiatrists about their homosexuality and were able to get into the armed forces.
-Homosexuality was a crime according to the military and punishable by prison.
-Because military prisons already held more than capacity, a new discharge system was used instead, which rid the armed services of known homosexuals by using mental illness as the reason.
+Some psychiatrists did not enforce their screening and many soldiers lied to psychiatrists about their homosexuality so many were thus able to enroll into the armed forces regardless.
+Homosexuality was a crime according to the military and was punishable by prison.
+Because military prisons already held more than capacity, a new discharge system was used instead.